topkecleon/telegram-bot-bash/doc/7_develop.md

 to keep 'bashbot.sh' small, while extending functionality.
 In addition not every funtion is needed by all bots, so you can disable modules, e.g. by rename the respective module file to 'module.sh.off'.

-Modules must use functions provided by 'bahsbot.sh' or the module itself and sould not depend on other modules or addons.
+Modules must use only functions provided by 'bahsbot.sh' or the module itself and sould not depend on other modules or addons.
 The only mandatory module is 'module/sendMessage.sh'.

 If a not mandatory module is used in 'bashbot.sh' or 'commands.sh', the use of ```_is_function``` or